Last Updated on May 15, 2024

 C2C Wattle Stitch Crochet

-C2C crochet is one of my favorite crochet techniques, it’s so nice when you don’t have to count stitches, I find it very relaxing to start a project that way.
+C2C crochet is one of my favorite crochet techniques, it’s so nice when you don’t have to count stitches and decide the size and shape of your project as you go, I find it very relaxing to start a project that way.

 Want to learn more about the Corner to Corner method?
 Check out the Guide to How to Crochet Corner to Corner!